marie67574737271707/Blooket-Hacks/README.md

-simply select a hack folder and copy it then on youyr computer left click and click on inspect then go to console and paste the hack in then refresh your browser.
+simply select a hack folder and copy it then on your computer left click and click on inspect then go to console and paste the hack in then refresh your browser.